mravtechinfo/one-for-all/docs/obsidian_docs/PCSB Cheat Sheet (Document by T_G).md

 Sending alert(1) as payload to the victim of application no 2 Burp suite flagged for Cross domain script  include

-**after seeing the repeater and browser I am also not able to define ki bhai app 1 exploit ho rha h ya app 2 bda confusion h while shadowing for documentation**
+~~after seeing the repeater and browser I am also not able to define ki bhai app 1 exploit ho rha h ya app 2 bda confusion h while shadowing for documentation

+ Application 2 was detected with SQLi now using SQL Map with req.sqli, account access in application 2 is Carlos